They Both Die at the End

-They Both Die at the End is a young adult romance novel written by American author Adam Silvera and published on September 5, 2017, by HarperTeen.
+They Both Die at the End is a young adult novel written by American author Adam Silvera and published on September 5, 2017, by HarperTeen.
 It is Silvera's third novel and focuses on two teenage boys, Mateo and Rufus, who discover that they only have one day left to live.

 In April 2020, due to #BookTok, a popular hashtag for readers on social media platform TikTok, the book's popularity saw a resurgence, once again placing it on The New York Times Best Seller list.

 Plot

 Shortly after midnight on September 5, 2017, Mateo receives a phone call from Death-Cast, a company that can predict the deaths of individuals, informing him that he is a Decker, someone with only twenty-four hours (or less) left to live.
 The introverted Mateo decides to try to push himself to truly live and reluctantly downloads Last Friend, an app developed to help lonely Deckers find someone to spend their End Day with.

 Rufus is in the middle of beating up Peck, his ex-girlfriend Aimee's new boyfriend, when he receives a call from Death-Cast.
 He allows Peck to leave so that he can return to his foster home to say his goodbyes.
 Rufus, Aimee, Malcolm and Tagoe, collectively known as The Plutos, hold a funeral for Rufus at his foster home.
 However, it is interrupted by Peck, who calls the police to have Rufus arrested for assault.
 Rufus flees and goes on the run, downloading Last Friend so that he won't live out his final day alone.

 Mateo and Rufus meet through Last Friend and decide to spend the day accompanying each other.
 Rufus agrees to go with Mateo to the hospital so Mateo can visit his father, who has been in a coma for two weeks.
 Mateo says goodbye to his father and leaves him a note for him to read when he wakes up.
 Mateo and Rufus then go to see Lidia, Mateo's best friend, and her baby daughter.
 Not wanting to make Lidia upset, Mateo pretends everything is normal, but leaves her an envelope of cash before leaving and blocks her phone number.

 Rufus receives a call from Aimee telling him that Malcolm and Tagoe were arrested when they attempted to hold off the police to give him more time to escape.
 Rufus and Mateo discuss the plans they had for their life.
 As their friendship deepens, Mateo becomes bolder and Rufus begins to take color photos for his Instagram page, as opposed to his usual monochrome posts, to signify his End Day.
 Rufus and Mateo barely manage to escape an explosion at a nearby gym.
 They then head to the cemetery so that Mateo can visit his mother's grave, only to find a groundskeeper is in the process of digging Mateo's grave beside hers.
 Mateo discusses the afterlife with Rufus, debating what will happen to them in the near future.